 Gaming boards of 3 x 10 squares have been found extensively in ancient Egyptian archaeological sites.
 The game was known to the ancient Egyptians as the Game of Thirty Squares or Senet (sometimes spelt Senat) and seems to have been extremely popular.

-The rules have been deduced by games experts to a reasonable degree and are enjoyable for children and adults.
+The rules of Senet have been deduced over time by games experts to a reasonable degree and the game is enjoyable for children and adults.

 The Senet board we sell here is a based on those found in various Egyptian tombs including those of Ramses III and Tutankhamen.

 The hieroglyphics on the sides of the Senet board are reproductions of hieroglyphics found on a 3,000 year old papyrus and describe the "wandering of the soul in the underworld".
 It is very nicely crafted and comes with genuinely shaped pieces and binary lots (ancient dice).